gueststar/go-lambda-contact-form/README.md

-# Golang AWS Lambda Contact Form Handler
+# Lumberjack -- Golang AWS Lambda Contact Form Handler

 This repo contains a short package written in Go to enable a web contact form.
 The package is meant to be deployed as an [AWS